 Our teachers strive to see each child as both a member of a community and as a unique and developing personality.
 In doing so they stimulate, challenge, and inspire students to explore the world around them and discover their place in it.
 The regular study of science, which begins in Jr. Kindergarten, and the acquisition of two foreign languages, which starts in preschool, make concrete that discovery.

 Our elementary school begins with our stellar kindergarten program, and runs through our equally vibrant fifth grade.
-Again, small class sizes are the rule here, and each student receives the kind of individual attention that is increasingly impossible to find in public schools.
+Again, small class sizes are the rule here, and each student receives the kind of individual attention that is increasingly hard to find even in private schools.

 In September, 2013, PWA opened its new middle school to accommodate students from sixth through eighth grade.
-Our middle school features rigorous instruction in math, language arts, science, and social studies, and employs digitally-based curricula in science and social studies that merge technology with textbooks.
+Our middle school features a small and intimate environment with rigorous instruction in math, language arts, science, social studies and foreign languages, along with art, P.E. and music.
+Students are taught according to their academic level in small groups.